ivangfr/jenkins-dind-postman-newman/README.md

 ## Shutdown

-- In a terminal window, make sure you are inside `postman-newman-jenkins` root folder
+- In a terminal window, make sure you are inside `jenkins-dind-postman-newman` root folder

 - To stop and remove docker-compose containers, network and volumes run
   ```
   docker-compose down -v
   ```

 ## How to keep this project updated

 Check https://www.jenkins.io/doc/book/installing/docker/